Strategic Development and Offtake Partnership · Syrian Arab Republic

 Clean translucent quartz grains, consistent with measured iron oxide content of well under one percent.

 Existing industrial infrastructure at the project site.
-Conveyor system and gravity-feed processing hoppers, with the Syrian desert horizon behind.
+Loading area and conveyor system, with the Syrian desert horizon behind.

 SiO₂ purity (best tested sample)